 - 2000 - Free agent infielder Jose Vizcaino is signed by the Houston Astros.

-- 2001 - Seattle Mariners outfielder Ichiro Suzuki becomes only the second player in major league history to win the Most Valuable Player and Rookie of the Year awards in the same season.
-Suzuki joins Boston Red Sox outfielder Fred Lynn, who achieved this double distinction in 1975.
+- 2001 - Seattle Mariners outfielder Ichiro Suzuki becomes only the second rookie in major league history to win the Most Valuable Player Award.
+He had earlier won the Rookie of the Year Award, joining Boston Red Sox outfielder Fred Lynn, who achieved this double distinction in 1975.

 - 2007: